withastro/astro/.changeset/real-drinks-melt.md

 Improved hoisted script bundling

-Astro uses static analysis to determine which `<script>` to bundle together.
-This allows us to create bundles that optimize script usage between pages and place them in the head of the document so that they are downloaded as early as possible.
-The downside is that you cannot dynamically use hoisted scripts.
+Astro's static analysis to determine which `<script>` tags to bundle together just got a little smarter!

+Astro create bundles that optimize script usage between pages and place them in the head of the document so that they are downloaded as early as possible.
+One limitation to Astro's exiting approach has been that you could not dynamically use hoisted scripts.
+Each page received the same, all-inclusive bundle whether or not every script was needed on that page.

-Now Astro has improved the static analysis to take into account the imports used.
-If you have a library that re-exports components like so:
+Now, Astro has improved the static analysis to take into account the actual imports used.

+For example, Astro would previously bundle the `<scripts>` from both the `<Tab>` and `<Accordian>`  component for the following library that re-exports multiple components:

 __@matthewp/my-astro-lib__